azmozaffari/StableDiffusion/README.md

 # Ads Generator

-The goal of this project is to generate ads given few images of a specific item that we are going to generate ads about.
-In this project, instead of describing the ad scene in the text (prompt), I use a sample scene image as the description example.
-Sometimes it is hard for us to explain every detail of the scene that we are going to create.
-The model uses the sample given scene image and recreates the scene with the specific item.
+The goal of this project is to generate ads about specific item.
+In this project, I use StableDiffiusion to generate the images, but instead of describing the ad scene by the text (prompt), I use a sample scene image as a description example.
+Sometimes, it is hard for us to explain every detail of the scene that we want to generate.
+The model uses the sample given scene image and recreates the scene and add the image the item that we are going to make ad about.

-I have used [DreamBooth](https://github.com/google/dreambooth) to train a StableDiffusion model with few samples of the specific item that I have.
-Here my samples were Apple watch and DARA doll.
-Then the stable diffusion is capable of generating the items.
+I have used [DreamBooth](https://github.com/google/dreambooth) approach to retrain a StableDiffusion model with few samples of the specific item that I have.
+Here my samples are Apple watch and DARA doll.
+The fine-tuned StableDiffusion model is capable of generating the items.

-Given the sample scene image and prompting with just the brand item name like Apple watch or DARA doll, I am capable of creating new images with the theme of the given scene image.
+Given the sample scene image and prompting shortly like Apple watch or DARA doll, I am capable of creating new images with the theme of the given scene image.

 Some samples are provided below.
-In the left colomn, the sample ad scene images are given. the generated image is demonstrated in the right column.
+In the left column, the sample ad scene images are given. the generated images are demonstrated in the right column.

 <img src="./steps/in1.jpg" width="350" height="350"> <img src="./steps/out1.jpg" width="350" height="350">